 It is absolutely critical that your users validate the security certificate used for eduroam.
 This is typically done automatically by their operating system, and eduroam CAT will set things up correctly without your users having to know anything about the process.
 Without CAT, users may be prompted to check the certificate the first time they connect, and you should publish details of the correct certificate so your users know what to look for.

 We've seen a few institutions recommend disabling certificate validation to work around the problem of onboarding a certificate, or to continue using an expired certificate.
-This is the wrong approach and puts the security of your users' accounts at risk (and thus all the personal and other information they contain).
+This is the wrong approach and puts the security of your users' accounts at risk (and thus all the personal and other information they contain or have access to).
 Without certificate validation, a malicious attacker can conduct a man-in-the-middle attack against your users and decrypt their username and password from inside the EAP conversation.